AI4Bharat/vistaar/README.md

 ## License

-IndicWav2Vec is [MIT](https://choosealicense.com/licenses/mit/)-licensed.
+Vistaar is [MIT](https://choosealicense.com/licenses/mit/)-licensed.
 The license applies to all the fine-tuned language models

 ## Contributors
 - Kaushal Bhogale, (AI4Bharat)